nasa-jpl/stac-kit-europa-clipper/README.md

     pip install spac-kit

-Install the plugin from pypi (NOT PUSLISHED ON PYPI YET:
+Install the plugin from pypi (NOT PUSLISHED ON PYPI YET):

     pip install spac-kit-europa-clipper